diem/diem/language/move-prover/doc/user/spec-lang.md

 to change this behavior; this is equivalent to as if an `aborts_if false` has been added to each function which does not have an explicit `aborts_if` clause.

-> NOTE: the pragmas `aborts_if_is_partial` and `aborts_if_is_strict` are not yet implemented.
-Current behavior
-> is as they both would be set to their respective default (false).

-## TerminatesIf Condition
+## SucceedsIf Condition

-> NOTE: this conditions is currently not implemented and a proposal by @DavidLDill
+> NOTE: this condition is experimental and might be removed in the future unless we find good indication
+> that we need it.

-The `terminates_if` condition allows to positively express when a function is expected to terminate with no abortion.
+The `succeeds_if` condition allows to positively express when a function is expected to terminate with no abortion.
 In the presence of `pragma aborts_if_is_partial = true` is true, it might help to minimize the risk of this model as discussed in the [note](#risk-aborts-if-is-partial) above.

-If there are multiple `terminates_if` conditions, they are or-ed into a combined terminates condition.
-That is, each individual `terminates_if` is a condition under which the function should always succeed.
+If there are multiple `succeeds_if` conditions, they are or-ed into a combined terminates condition.
+That is, each individual `succeeds_if` is a condition under which the function should always succeed.

-Consider a combined aborts condition `A` (which is `false` if there is no `aborts_if`) and a combined terminates condition `T ` (which is false if there is no `terminates_if`).
+Consider a combined aborts condition `A` (which is `false` if there is no `aborts_if`) and a combined terminates condition `T ` (which is false if there is no `succeeds_if`).
 Then abortion of a function is governed by the following predicate:

 ```